kit-algo/distributed_clustering_thrill/README.md

 The analysis scripts make use of [Networkit](https://github.com/kit-parco/networkit) which you can also use to generate some test graphs.
 To be able to read our binary graphs you will need to use the thrill_support branch of this [fork](https://github.com/michitux/networkit/tree/thrill_support) of networkit.

+## Acknowledgement

+This work was partially supported by the DFG under grants WA654/19-2 and WA654/22-2.

+## Licence

+The code in this repository is released under the BSD-2 License - except for the parts which use [Infomap](https://github.com/mapequation/infomap) which are released under GNU Affero General Public License version 3.
+For these files, the licence is stated explicitely at the top of the file.